• Safety Laws in Massachusetts

 Reporting Unsafe and/or Drunk Drivers

 To report a driver whose medical condition or disability makes his or her driving ability potentially dangerous, you file a report with the RMV using a Request for Medical Evaluation.
-You can fax the form to (617) 351-9223 or mail it to:
+You can mail this form to the address on the form.

 However, because the report asks for personal information (Social Security number, driver's license number, and current address), you may not be able to use it to report an unsafe driver whom you don't know well.
 In this case, it's best to contact the RMV or your local State Police Troop.